leeper/leeper.github.io/research.md

 * Thomas J. Leeper.
 2013. [&ldquo;Crowdsourcing with R and the MTurk API.&rdquo;](http://polmeth.wustl.edu/methodologist/tpm_v20_n2.pdf) *The Political Methodologist* 2(2): 2&ndash;7.
 * Thomas J. Leeper.
 2011. [&ldquo;The Role of Protocol in the Design and Reporting of Experiments.&rdquo;](http://scholar.harvard.edu/files/dtingley/files/may2011.pdf) *The Experimental Political Scientist* 2(1): 6&ndash;10.

----
-## Matching Methods ##

-While experimental methods are considered the *gold standard* for causal inference, many political and social phenomena cannot be readily examined with experimentation and, regardless of feasibility, much of the social and political data available to researchers is observational.
-One potential solution to these constraints is the approximation of experimental treatment assignment through matching techniques.
-In some cases, (random) experimental assignment to treatment status may even be uninformative about real-world processes involving nonrandom assignment to treatment status.

-Ongoing projects:

-* A project on the combination of matching and experimentation to study treatment self-selection problems.
-* Joint work with [Jason Seawright](http://www.polisci.northwestern.edu/people/seawright.html) on the study causal moderation with matching methods.
-* Project examining critiques of matching methods in the area of voter mobilization research.